Chalarangelo/30-seconds-of-code/README.md

 ### mapObject ![advanced](/advanced.svg)

-Maps the values of an array to an object using a function, where the key-value pairs consist of the original value as the key and the mapped value.
+Maps the values of an array to an object using a function, where the key-value pairs consist of the stringified value as the key and the mapped value.

 Use an anonymous inner function scope to declare an undefined memory space, using closures to store a return value.
 Use a new `Array` to store the array with a map of the function over its data set and a comma operator to return a second step, without needing to move from one context to another (due to closures and order of operations).